BurlyLuo/clab/README.md

 | 8 | clab-bgp-cplane-demo-spine1  | 66b8e593dae2 | vyos/vyos:1.2.8            | linux | running | 172.20.20.3/24 | 2001:172:20:20::3/64 |
 +---+------------------------------+--------------+----------------------------+-------+---------+----------------+----------------------+
 ```
-# there is key note that how to combine the network resources which create by CONTAINERlab into K8S which created by KinD:
+#4.
+There is key note that how to combine the network resources which create by CONTAINERlab with KinD:
     server1:
       kind: linux
       image: burlyluo/nettoolbox:latest